Watch: The kid is not dreaming anymore – Medvedev opens up in emotional press conference

+Second seed Daniil Medvedev started his post-match press conference in an unique fashion after losing the Australian Open final after a five-hour-24-minute epic.
+He began with a story about himself as a kid, who started playing the sport with dreams.

+At the end of the monologue, he said: “I am not going to explain why.
+The kid has stopped dreaming.
+From here on, I will just play for myself & to provide for my family.”

-Second seed Daniil Medvedev again polarised the packed Rod Laver Arena, which was firmly behind Rafael Nadal in the Australian Open men’s singles final, with some sections booing him after he complained about the ball kids.
+The Russian again polarised the packed Rod Laver Arena, which was firmly behind Rafael Nadal in the men’s singles final.

 Medvedev was also unhappy about shouts from spectators as he was about to serve.